jvbalen/autoencoders_cf/README.md

 Experiments with auto-encoders for collaborative filtering.

-This repo is based on [`vae_cf`](https://github.com/dawenl/vae_cf) by Liang, author of [1].
+This repo incorporates code from [`vae_cf`](https://github.com/dawenl/vae_cf) by Liang, author of [1].
 Most of the TensorFlow model code originated there, as well as much of the training and evaluation code.
 It also incorporates some refactoring due to [`vae-cf-pytorch`](https://github.com/belepi93/vae-cf-pytorch) by `belepi93`.

 ## Models